Prolagus oeningensis

 Prolagus oeningensis is an extinct lagomorph and the type species of its genus, Prolagus.
 It lived from 15.97 to 7.75 Ma, existing for about 8 million years.

 Range

 The species has been found in various locations in Europe and Asia.
-It was named after the town of Öhningen in Germany, its type locality in the Upper Freshwater Molasse.
+It was named after the town of Öhningen in Germany, its type locality.

 Diet

 This species was possibly a herbivore like other living lagomorphs.